aarong/feedme-spec/README.md

 #### FeedOpen

-A `FeedOpen` message asks to open feed.
+A `FeedOpen` message is used to open a feed.

-The server must respond to a compliant `FeedOpen` message with a `FeedOpenResponse` message.
+The server must respond to a valid `FeedOpen` message with a `FeedOpenResponse` message.

-The server must respond to a non-compliant `FeedOpen` message with a `ViolationResponse` message.
+The server must respond to an invalid `FeedOpen` message with a `ViolationResponse` message.

 Messages take the following form: